 Because due to excessive use, overloaded history in addition to problems with the extensions and add-ons, it can certainly slow down over time.

 Fortunately, you do not need to suffer from a slow browsing experience anymore.
-In this article, below are some super easy but amazing ways to speed up your Mozilla Firefox browsing experience.
+For in this article, there are some super easy but amazing ways to speed up your Mozilla Firefox browsing experience.

 You might also be interested in